redhataccess/engage-game/README.md

      5. Convert debs to rpms: `sudo alien -rv --scripts Leap-*x64.deb`
      6. Install rpms: `sudo rpm -ivh --nodeps --force leap*.rpm`
   3. Start the leap driver: `sudo leapd`
+  4. Install dependancy for Visualizer: `sudo dnf install mesa-libGLU`
   4. Once the Leap is plugged in and the driver is installed, try launching the Leap visualizer to verify it's working.
-To do that, run `Visualizer`
+To do that, run `Visualizer`  NOTE: Visualizer only works in X11,  not Wayland
   5. Spend a few minutes playing with the Visualizer :)
   6. Now that the Leap is working, you can start Engage normally.
 It will automatically connect to the Leap.
 (Note: the mouse still works even when the Leap is active)